Moomin (1990 TV series): First series

-Delightful Moomin Family: Adventure Diary
+Second series: Delightful Moomin Family: Adventure Diary

 After the high success of the first anime series in Japan, the second anime series titled Delightful Moomin Family: Adventure Diary was produced.
-TV Tokyo aired it in Japan from October 10, 1991, to March 26, 1992.
+TV Tokyo aired it in Japan from 10 October 1991, to 26 March 1992.
 Consisting of 26 more episodes, continued from the first period, it will be from episodes 79 to 104.
 The sequel series does not feature any adaptations of Jansson's books but some of its episodes were based on Moomin comic strips.

 Outside Japan only a few countries have aired Delightful Moomin Family: Adventure Diary and it has usually been featured as a new season of Moomin.
-The sequel series has been aired for example in Tove Jansson's home country Finland (but only in Finnish dub), Israel, Latin America, Norway and Poland.
+The sequel series has been aired for example in Tove Jansson's home country Finland (but only in Finnish dub), Israel, Latin America, Norway, and Poland.
 The sequel series has never been dubbed to English and it hasn't been aired on CBBC.
-Producer Dennis Livson was later highly critical towards the sequel series and stated that "we had nothing left to mine from by way of Tove’s own stories."
+Producer Dennis Livson was later highly critical towards the sequel series and stated that "we had nothing left to mine from by way of Tove's own stories."